 Part III discusses OCaml’s runtime system and compiler toolchain.
 It is remarkably simple when compared to some other language implementations (such as Java’s or .NET’s CLR).
 Reading this part will enable you to build very-high-performance systems, or to interface with C libraries.
 This is also where we talk about profiling and debugging techniques using tools such as GNU

 Real World OCaml uses some tools that we’ve developed while writing this book.
-Some of these resulted in improvements to the OCaml compiler, which means that you will need to ensure that you have an up-to-date development environment (using the 4.10.0 version of the compiler).
+Some of these resulted in improvements to the OCaml compiler, which means that you will need to ensure that you have an up-to-date development environment (using the 4.13.1 version of the compiler).
 The installation process is largely automated through the opam package manager.
-Instructions on how to it set up and what packages to install can be found at the installation page.
+Instructions on how to set it up and what packages to install can be found at the installation page.